-From Ängelholm, the path continues along the coast before departing and cutting across the peninsula, into the heart of Bjäre.
+From Ängelholm, the path continues along the coast before departing and cutting across the peninsula into the heart of Bjäre.
 You will get on a short but steep climb, continuing through some modern agricultural fields, gradually reaching a typical Bjärehalvön countryside.
 After a thrilling ride down the ridge, the route will get you to the entertainment metropolis of Båstad.
 A few km after Båstad, you and your bike will catch the train to Halmstad.
-The ticket is not included in the package price, it costs approx 10-20 EUR (per adult + bike), and can be bought on the spot.
-If you want to bike the entire way from Ängelholm to Halmstad without a train connection, the total stretch is 94 km, or 76 km by taking a shortcut skipping the Bjäre peninsula.
+The ticket is not included in the package price; it costs approx 10-20 EUR (per adult + bike) and can be bought on the spot.
+If you want to bike the entire way from Ängelholm to Halmstad without a train connection, the total stretch is 94 km, or 76 km, by taking a shortcut and skipping the Bjäre peninsula.
 After Båstad, the route continues next to one of the longest sandy beaches in Sweden and then makes a turn inland towards the nature reserves of Gullbränna and Tönnersa.

 - Cycling for the day: 41 km, 60 km, 75 km or 94 km (depending on the route you choose)

 - Accommodation: Best Western Plus Grand Hotel or similar

 Day 4: Halmstad – Falkenberg | 57 km